-Following FHWA's concurrence on the price analysis, the Division of Program Development and Administration submits a Request for Construction Authorization to FHWA prior to executing the final design/construction contract for the project or for a portion thereof (if authorizing a work package).
+The Division of Program Development and Administration submits a Request for Construction Authorization to FHWA prior to executing the final design/construction contract for the project or for a portion thereof (if authorizing a Work Package).
+Multiple authorizations of federal funding may be needed if early work is executed before full authorization of the project's construction phase.